 Both the TX-Series and TM-Series printers use refined and improved ink sets.
 The printers utilize five colors (C, M, Y, Bk, MBk).

-But, unlike previous versions, every ink in the set is now a pigment ink.
-This LUCIA TD pigment ink provides a way to get fantastic, high-quality prints on coated inkjet media and standard bond papers.
+However, unlike previous versions, every ink in the set is now a pigment ink.
+This LUCIA TD pigment ink allows for fantastic, high-quality prints on coated inkjet media and standard bond papers.

-The black density of these new inks is fantastic, and the bleed resistance is strong.
-So, contractors can use these prints worry-free in the field.
+These new inks have fantastic black density and strong bleed resistance, so contractors can use these prints worry-free in the field.

 They will not fade in the sun, and a rainstorm will not completely ruin the construction drawings.
 Another benefit to the bleed resistance of the TD Inks is that their drawings can be highlighted and marked up without any smearing.